 Company cards are issued by DVLA in the company name.
-Company cards do not primarily hold data but act as an electronic key to protect and access data from the digital tachograph.
-A company can hold up to 2,232 cards, which will have identical card numbers but different issue numbers at the end of the card number that enable operators to tell them apart.
+Company cards do not primarily hold data but act as an electronic key to protect and access data from the VU.
+A company can hold up to 2,232 cards, which will have identical card numbers - but different issue numbers at the end of the card number enable operators to tell them apart.

 Company cards are needed to download data from the VU - they can be placed in either driver card slot.
-Company cards are not needed in order to access information from a driver card where it is being downloaded separately from the VU.
+Company cards are not needed to access information from a driver card where it is being downloaded separately from the VU.

 Operators may also use the company card to lock in (in other words, protect) their drivers' details.
-Once an operator has locked in, all subsequent data is protected and the full details may only be downloaded by inserting the same numbered company card.
-Locking in is especially recommended since failure to do so could lead to an operator being unable to download its data if this has been protected by a previous user's card.
+Once an operator has locked in, all subsequent data is protected and the full details may only be downloaded by inserting a company card with the same number.
+Locking in is particularly recommended, as failure to do it could lead to an operator being unable to download its data if the data held in the VU has been protected by a previous operator locking in with its card.

-The cards can be used to lock out when they have finished with a vehicle - for example, if it has been sold or if operators have used a hired vehicle.
-This will signify the end of their interest in the vehicle and its operations, although failing to do this will not prevent another company protecting its own data by locking in, as locking in will automatically lock out the previous protection.
+The cards can also be used to lock out when an operator has finished with a vehicle - for example, if it has been sold or if the operator has been using a hired vehicle.
+Locking out will signify the end of the operator's interest in the vehicle and its operations, although failing to do so will not prevent another company protecting its own data by locking in, as locking in will automatically lock out the previous protection.